 Clearly state what participants can expect.
 Use bulleted lists where possible, as dense blocks of text can be difficult to read.

 Many participants are motivated by compensation.
-While this text must appear in the same size as the rest of the flyer, you can separate it out for readability.
+(This text must appear in the same size as the rest of the flyer.)

-Include the address and, if possible, a brief description.
+Include the address and a brief description.
 If the study is on campus, include information about parking or public transportation.

-Save time for your team and participants by clearly describing requirements and letting participants know it’s OK to contact the team with questions.
+Save time for your team and participants by clearly describing requirements, and provide an email or phone for questions.

 Your logo usage will depend on funding.